armiantos/irc_datamanager/database.md

 ### Sharded cluster
 One of the advantages of using NoSQL databases is the ability to scale horizontally, where data is distributed across multiple nodes for high availability and load balancing.

+Currently we have a 5 node setup running on 2 computers: CME-712337 and CME540319 (Pendulum cart computer).
+CME-712337 acts as the router, config server and one of the nodes in a shard replica set while CME540319 acts as the other node in the shard replica set and an aribter node of the same shard replica set.
+Replica sets should contain at least 3 members for fault tolerance.
+In the event of a primary node failure, re-election can properly be executed only if there is majority vote, because of this, mongoDB's documentation mentions

-If a replica set has an even number of members, add an arbiter
+> If a replica set has an even number of members, add an arbiter.

+The routers are set up with the port 27017, the config servers 27018, sharding nodes 27019, and arbiter nodes 27020.
+This allows a single computer to have multiple roles in the cluster.
+In practice, each computer should only have a single role, but due to hardware limitations we can only use two computers.

 <br/>
 ## MySQL